JanSteffes/aoc-2024/README.md

 ---

+## License

+This project is licensed under the **Unlicense**.
+For more details, refer to the [LICENSE](./LICENSE) file in the repository.

+---

-Enjoy solving the Advent of Code puzzles! 🎄
+Enjoy solving the Advent of Code 2024 puzzles! 🎄

+---